bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Ruben Somsen: 00:31:56

-Yeah, so the way I look at Lightning is that it works for every blockchain, at least as long as they have Time Lock and maybe some kind of Hash Lock or Point Locks, whatever they're called...
+The way I look at Lightning is that it works for every blockchain, at least as long as they have timelock and maybe some kind of hashlock or pointlocks, whatever they're called...

 Aaron van Wirdum: 00:32:09